-Grange Management (Southern) Ltd (Grange), as part of Clarion Housing Group (Clarion), needs to process personal data in order to deliver our services to you as applicable:
+Grange Property Management (Grange), as part of Clarion Housing Group (Clarion), needs to process personal data in order to deliver our services to you as applicable:

 - To provide property management & property maintenance services